Chapter 7: Structured Query Language (SQL) Class 12 Computer Science NCERT Solutions

 ALTER TABLE CUSTOMER ADD PRICE NUMBER(10, 2);

-What is the use of a wildcard?
+Question 8: What is the use of a wildcard?

-Wildcard operators are used with the LIKE
+are used with the LIKE operator for pattern matching in SQL queries.

-Differentiate between the DELETE
+Question 9: Differentiate between DELETE and DROP.

 Long Answer Type Questions